-- Extent to which the proposed technology, process, or project is innovative or replicable; - Degree to which the current state of the social science and the proposed advancement are clearly described; - Extent to which the application specifically and convincingly demonstrates how the applicant will move the state of the art to the proposed advancement; - Sufficiency of technical detail in the application to assess whether the proposed work is scientifically meritorious and revolutionary, including
+- Extent to which the proposed technology, process, or project is innovative or replicable; - Degree to which the current state of the technology and the proposed advancement are clearly described; - Extent to which the application specifically and convincingly demonstrates how the applicant will move the state of the art to the proposed advancement; - Sufficiency of technical detail in the application to assess whether the proposed work is scientifically meritorious and revolutionary, including Questions about this FOA?
+Email DE-FOA-0003248@netl.doe.gov.